 There are tons of timber species used to create butcher blocks (e.g. oak, pine, iroko, bamboo).
 Choose the one which matches the level of durability you need.
-Most butcher blocks last for years as long as you maintain them regularly and seal them with a special oil.
+Most butcher blocks last for years as long as you maintain them regularly and seal them with special oil.

 Furnish your kitchen (with wooden furniture)

 Introducing timber furniture into your kitchen is perhaps the easiest step that you can do.
 It’s a quick solution when you don’t have the time or budget for a kitchen renovation.
 You can change the main and built-in elements afterwards.